Cylinder (firearms): Top-break cylinder

 The next method used for loading and unloading cartridge revolvers was the top break design.
 In a top-break revolver, the frame is hinged at the bottom front of the cylinder.
 Releasing the lock and pushing the barrel down brings the cylinder up, which exposes the rear of the cylinder for reloading.
 In most top-break revolvers, the act of pivoting the barrel and cylinder operates an extractor that pushes the cartridges in the chambers back far enough that they will fall free, or can be removed easily.
 Fresh rounds are then inserted into the cylinder, either one at a time or all at once with either a speedloader or a moon clip.
 The barrel and cylinder are then rotated back and locked in place, and the revolver is ready to fire.
-Since the frame is in two parts, held together by a latch on the top rear of the cylinder, top-break revolvers cannot handle high pressure or "magnum"-type rounds.
+Since the frame is in two parts, held together by a latch on the top rear of the cylinder, top-break revolvers can not handle high pressure or "magnum"-type rounds.
 Top-break designs are largely extinct in the world of firearms, but are still commonly found in airguns.

 One of the most famous "break-top" revolvers is the Webley service revolver (and the Enfield revolver, a nearly identical design), used by the British military from 1889 to 1963.
-The American outlaw Jesse James used the 19th century Schofield Model 3 break-top revolver, and the Russian Empire issued the very similar .44 Russian calibre Smith & Wesson No. 3 Revolver from 1870 until 1895.
+The American outlaw Jesse James used the 19th century Schofield Model 3 break-top revolver, and the Russian Empire issued the very similar .44 Russian caliber Smith & Wesson No. 3 Revolver from 1870 until 1895.